BU-Neuromics/terminal_quest/README.md

 terminal_quest
 ```

+Note that the executable is `terminal_quest` not `terminal-quest`!
 The second command will display a festive and colorful splash message while it creates your own personal quest and provides some instructions and hints on how to start. **NB:** the anaconda method only currently works on linux systems.

 ### Manual Installation ###